pandeyakash23/akashapandey.github.io/_pages/about.md

 ## Recent Highlights
 * [**March, 2023**] - Submitted paper titled *B-factor prediction in proteins using sequence-based deep learning model* to Cell Patterns
 * [**February, 2023**] - Secured third place in *e-Prevention: Person Identification and Relapse Detection from Continuous Recordings of Biosignals* in ICASSP'23.
-Invited to submit a paper on the methodology in the same conference.
+Inivited to talk about the methodology in the same conference.
 * [**December, 2022**] - Passed Ph.D. qualification exam to become a Ph.D. candidate